NCBI-Hackathons/RetroSpotter/README.md

 ## Further Work

 * Run again with better control set.
-* Improve Reference HERV set!
-Currently some stuff in there that doesn't fit.
+* Improve HERV Reference genome!
+Currently some strains in there that doesn't fit well.
 * Complete pipeline automation so that the results are reproducible.
 * Link up with metadata from SRA.